coq-community/coq-dpdgraph/README.md

 dependencies between Coq objects, and produces a file (we suggest using the suffix .dpd) with this information.

-The idea is that other small tools can be then developed to process the .dpd files.
+The idea is that other small tools can then process the .dpd files.
 At the moment, there is:
 - `dpd2dot` that reads these .dpd files and produces a graph file using .dot format (cf. http://www.graphviz.org/) that makes possible to view